 Meet an American Board Alum: Matthew Palmer

-As a teenager, American Board alumnus Matthew Palmer wasn’t sold on teaching as a possible career, despite feedback from others.
+As a teenager, American Board alum Matthew Palmer wasn’t sold on teaching as a possible career, despite feedback from others.
 “My family always encouraged me to look into teaching, (but) I was never quite convinced that it was my calling,” Palmer told the American Board in an email.

 Instead, the Jamaican native earned his Bachelor’s degree in Social Sciences with a concentration in Economics from the University of Southern California.
 By the time he finished school, he knew his passion wasn’t in economics, and decided to pursue other employment opportunities.